| The

 legal literature.
 At least two states have adopted The

 Bounds as part of their state ethics codes.
+A

 later publication, The Divorce Manual,